hlubenow/miscellaneous_linux_scripts/radioplay.pl/README.md

 `["Radio Station Name", "Playlist URL"],`

-(don't forget the comma at the end of the line).
+(Don't forget the comma at the end of the line).

 To get the m3u file and read out the mp3-lines contained within, the script uses the Perl-module "[LWP::Simple]( https://metacpan.org/pod/LWP::Simple)".
 It's probably part of your Linux distribution, so look for it in the distribution's package manager.